-We want to set a clear direction for the next five to ten years that Government, the mental health and addiction sectors and the broader community can pick up and make happen.
+We wanted to set a clear direction for the next five to ten years that Government, the mental health and addiction sectors and the whole community can pick up and make happen.

 Read He Ara Oranga : report of the Government Inquiry into Mental Health and Addiction released on 4 December.

 Other versions of the report's findings are available on our website.

 We have made available some commissioned reports and summaries of the more than 5,200 submissions received, and over 400 meetings attended, by the Inquiry Panel.

 UPDATE (January 2019) – Oranga Tāngata, Oranga Whānau, the analysis of Māori submissions, is now available.